jdegand/make-parties-angular-frontend/README.md

 - Limited help / examples to follow
 - Code coverage - adding codeCoverage to options in angular.json does not work
 - Standalone components - in app test warns app-navbar is not a known element - using custom_elements_schema in a schemas array does not stop this error
-- Footer - extremely basic component -> test takes very long -> probably has same error as well
+- Footer - extremely basic component -> test takes very long -> probably has same error as well.
+- Commented out fixture.detectChanges in most components -> for most components, it is unnecessary (a lot of tests are just basic truthy component tests) and the call may contribute to the sluggishness of the tests.
-- Highest Difficulty in testing with jest is lack of documentation.
-When you get to something you are unsure of, not much material you can reference to figure out an implementation for your use case.
+- Highest difficulty in testing angular with jest is lack of documentation.
+Jest's documentation for angular is ancient.
+Angular's site doesn't have much worthwhile either.

 ## Useful Resources